NextPKI/certscan/README.md

 A basic testing server is provided at `server/test-webhook-server.py`.
 It parses incoming POST requests containing base64-encoded DER certificates and displays metadata such as issuer, validity, and fingerprint.
 Supports multiple IPs per hostname.
+If you add new fields to the webhook payload (e.g., protocol, HTTP headers), update the script to print them.

 ## Local TLS Test Server

 Use the `test-tls-server.sh` script to simulate a local TLS endpoint.
 This will create a self-signed certificate and launch a TLS server on `localhost:4433`.
-Add `localhost:4433` to your `static_hosts` in the config file to validate local discovery.
+Add `localhost:4433` to your `include_list` in the config file to validate local discovery.

 ## License